-Departure at 7am for Chichicastenango and its famous market (Thursday and Sunday).
-The Kaqchikel Indians come down twice a week from the surrounding villages to sell their goods.
-The women wear the traditional huipil representing the seasons of the Mayan calendar.
-The city is then transformed into a real kaleidoscope of colours and smells.
-In the centre of the village, shamans purify the church stairs with incense and perform Mayan rituals.
+Today travel to Chichicastenango to explore it’s famous market (Thursday and Sunday).
+The Kaqchikel Indians descend from surrounding villages twice a week to sell their handicrafts here.
+The city is transformed into a real kaleidoscope of colors and smells!
+The women wear the traditional huipil, representing the seasons of the Mayan calendar.
+In the center of the village, shamans purify the stairs of the church with incense and partake in Mayan rituals.

 Day 3 : Quetzaltenango